Parks Week 2019 is coming up! Free events every day - 10 to 17 March

 Whether you use your local park to take your dog for a walk, have a play in the playground, get your daily fitness kick, play some sport or quite simply take some time out, parks have many benefits and play an integral role in the wellbeing of active communities.

 The Kāpiti Coast is home to many great open spaces for our community to enjoy.
 It's important that we value and look after our parks so everybody can enjoy and make the most of them.

-Each day during Parks Week we will be profiling one of our great parks – some you may have been to and some are hidden gems!
+Each day during Parks Week we profile and hold events at our great parks – some you may have been to and some are hidden gems!

 We maintain more than 500 hectares of parks and sports grounds

 Almost 80 kilometres of walkways, cycleways, and horse riding paths are managed by us at the Council

 We look forward to seeing you and your family there!